Find out what some of our graduates are doing today in pursuing their successful careers.

 2) For program outcome information and other disclosures, visit www.uti.edu/disclosures.

-31) Estimated annual median salary for Motorboat Mechanics and Service Technicians in the U.S. Bureau of Labor Statistics’ Occupational Employment and Wages, May 2020.
+31) MMI’s Marine Technician Specialist Program prepares graduates for entry-level positions using the provided training, primarily as marine technicians.
+Estimated annual salary shown above is for Motorboat Mechanics and Service Technicians as published in the U.S. Bureau of Labor Statistics’ May 2021 Occupational Employment and Wages.
+Entry-level salaries are lower for MMI graduates.
 MMI is an educational institution and cannot guarantee employment or salary.
 MMI graduates’ achievements may vary.
-Individual circumstances and wages depend on personal credentials and economic factors.
-Work experience, industry certifications, the location of the employer and their compensation programs affect wages.
-Entry-level salaries may be lower.
-MMI programs prepare graduates for careers in industries using the provided training, primarily as marine technicians.
-Some MMI graduates get jobs within their field of study in positions other than as a technician, such as equipment maintenance, inspector and parts associate.
-Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary range for persons employed as Motorboat Mechanics and Service Technicians (49-3051) in the Commonwealth of Massachusetts is $30,740 to $41,331 (Massachusetts Labor and Workforce Development, May 2019 data, viewed June 2, 2021, https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
-North Carolina salary information: The U.S. Department of Labor estimate of hourly earnings of the middle 50% for skilled marine technician in North Carolina, published May 2021, is $18.61.
+Individual circumstances and wages depend on economic factors, personal credentials, work experience, industry certifications, the location of the employer, and their compensation programs.
+Some MMI graduates get jobs within their field of study in positions other than as a marine technician, such as equipment maintenance, inspector, and part associate.
+Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary range for persons employed as Motorboat Mechanics and Service Technicians (49-3051) in the Commonwealth of Massachusetts is $32,760 to $42,570 (Massachusetts Labor and Workforce Development, May 2020 data https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
+Salary information for North Carolina: The U.S. Department of Labor estimates the hourly median wage for skilled marine technicians in North Carolina is $22.57 (Bureau of Labor Statistics, U.S. Department of Labor, May 2021 Occupational Employment and Wages, Motorboat Mechanics and Service Technicians).
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentile of hourly earnings in North Carolina are $15.18 and $12.87, respectively.
-(Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wages, May 2020.
-Motorboat Mechanics and Service Technicians, viewed June 2, 2021.)
+However, the 25th and 10th percentile of hourly earnings in North Carolina are $17.26 and $13.62.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.